Haulyn5/PaperHelper/README.md

 ### Semantic Search

 We implement semantic search with [all-MiniLM-L12-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L12-v2).

-We will add options to choose using TF-IDF features or semantic features.
+With semantic search, you can search for papers with similar meaning.

 In our test, it takes around 1 second to process 30 papers with an i7-9700 CPU.